demigecko/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image3]

-#### 2. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
+#### 2. [Criteria] Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

 The code for my perspective transform includes a function called `warper()`, which appears in the 3rd code cell of the Jupyter notebook).
 The `warper()` function takes as inputs an image (`img`), as well as source (`src`) and destination (`dst`) points.
 I chose  the source and destination points by the line plots carefully.